-(2.31) Immune
+(2.36) Immune

 Some cards have the card text "Immune to X" in their text boxes.
 This means that they cannot be targeted by cards with that subtype and/or card type.
 This also means that if a card with that subtype and card type does not target a specific character, but affects all characters or a group of characters, these cards ignores that effect.
+A character can never be immune to its own effects.

 For example: Alaskan Sledge Dog (Mountains of Madness F16) reads "Immune to Polar events."
-This means that the card cannot by targeted by any event cards with the Polar subtype.
+This means that the card cannot be targeted by any event cards with the Polar subtype.
 In addition, if there was a card effect with the Polar subtype that affects all characters, Alaskan Sledge Dog would not be affected.